easybuilders/easybuild-tutorial/docs/practical_information/README.md

 and will be downloaded automatically from Docker Hub when you run the `docker` or `singularity` command shown below.

 #### Using Docker

-Please note that docker requires root access, which is available to you in the tutorials AWS environment.

 If you want to use the prepared container image via Docker, run the following `docker` command: